'Vice' Traces Dick Cheney's Ascent From Yale Dropout To Political Power Player

 On Cheney's legacy

-The biggest thing he did was by going to war [in Iraq] , and then in the end turned out the intelligence was bogus, which I think you're right-wing or left-wing, I think you have to agree that was the case, and how America just moved on from that.
+The biggest thing he did was by going to war [in Iraq] , and then in the end [it] turned out the intelligence was bogus, which I think [whether] you're right-wing or left-wing, I think you have to agree that was the case, and how America just moved on from that.
 I think at that point we started to get comfortable with the fact that our government wasn't entirely working for us, and that there were agendas inside our government that didn't represent the will of the people.

-So I think in an abstract sense, he changed the way we view government, but then, in a very tangible sense, I mean — let's face it — the Middle East became completely destabilized.
+So I think in an abstract sense, he changed the way we view government, but then, in a very tangible sense — I mean, let's face it — the Middle East became completely destabilized.
 You had the rise of ISIS.
 They tripled the debt, and then obviously the world economy collapsed.
 And they were really the first administration who nakedly put lobbyists and corporate insiders in regulatory jobs.

-On a turning point in Cheney's life, after he dropped out of Yale, when he moved back to Wyoming and stopped drinking because of his girlfriend Lynne, who later became his wife
+On a turning point in Cheney's life, after he dropped out of Yale, when he moved back to Wyoming and stopped drinking because of his girlfriend, Lynne, who later became his wife

 He was working as a [power] lineman in Wyoming.
 We're talking the early '60s.
 That's a tough, tough town, a tough state to work in, and what would happen is they would work on the lines all day.
-They would climb up and put up the power ... and then at night they would go out and they would drink, like old-fashioned, 19th-century drinking.
+They would climb up and put up the power ... and then at night they would go out and they would drink, like old-fashioned, 19th century drinking.
 He got a couple DUIs. ...

 He loved Lynne Vincent from the second he saw her. ...
 He was crazy about her.
 [After she confronted him about his drinking,] he white-knuckled it. ...
 He stopped going into town at night and he stayed in this little crappy trailer with an old World War I veteran, and he would sit there and they would eat, like, canned tuna fish and Dick would ask him stories about World War I, and that's how he stopped getting into trouble and then eventually got back into college.